VirusPilot/stratux-pi4/README.md

-# stratux-pi4 (32/64bit)
+# stratux-pi4 (64bit)
-Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh 32/64bit Raspbian Buster Lite Image.
+Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh 64bit Raspbian Buster Lite Image.
 A Pi4B with at least 2GB RAM is recommended, particularly in light of the disabled swapfile and the use of 230MB tmpfs

 This started as a script just for myself to build a Stratux Europe for a Pi4B, based on:
 - Raspberry Pi4B (also tested on Pi3B)
 - Latest Raspbian Buster Lite 64bit from here: http://downloads.raspberrypi.org/raspios_lite_arm64/images/
-- Latest Raspbian Buster Lite 32bit from here: http://downloads.raspberrypi.org/raspios_lite_armhf/images/
 - https://github.com/VirusPilot/stratux

 It furthermore now (optionally) includes https://github.com/TomBric/stratux-radar-display